THE NATIONAL TRUST OF GEORGIA

 In October 2016 a group of Georgian citizens and one Englishman, established a new National Trust style of organisation in the Georgian capital, Tbilisi.
 Under the title of the National Trust of Georgia it was set up in association with the National Trust of Great Britain’s international branch INTO and follows the successful British model.

-Membership of the National Trust of Georgia will encourage the population towards an important heritage awareness, and also link Georgians into a growing global trend of preserving historical property and landscape before it disappears.
-The Georgian Trust is inspired by the UK Trust and its slogan, ‘ for everyone, for ever’ – which with a huge membership base of over 4 million, is open to all.
-More information on it and its 4000 plus properties, can be found at its large website – www.nationaltrust.org.uk
+Membership of the National Trust of Georgia encourages the population towards an important heritage awareness, and also link Georgians into a growing global trend of preserving historical property and landscape before it disappears.
+The Georgian Trust is inspired by the UK Trust and its slogan, ‘for everyone, for ever’ – which with a huge membership base of over 5 million, is open to all.
+More information on it and its 4000 plus properties, can be found at its large website – www.nationaltrust.org.uk.
+We intend the same for Georgia.

 ARCHITECTURE, LAND OWNERSHIP and BEQUESTS

-The Trust will own buildings and land on the Understanding that it is never sold.
+The Trust can own or administer buildings and land on the Understanding that it is never sold.
 Properties can be bought, bequeathed, and also administered by the organisation.
 The Trust operates like a giant, living, heritage bank, independent of governmental control.
-As in the UK, the Georgian Trust will be seen as a reliable, non-corrupt, non-profit guardian of the nation’s heritage.
+As in the UK, the Georgian Trust is seen as a reliable, non-corrupt, non-profit guardian of the nation’s heritage.

 NON-GOVERNMENTAL and NON POLITICAL

-The National Trust of Georgia is not a campaigning organisation and is careful to remain independent of national and local government influence.
+The National Trust of Georgia is not a campaigning organisation and is careful to remain independent of national and local government influence, but stay friendly to all.
 The organisation never allies itself with any particular political party, NGO, political grouping or individual.
 It stands as a unit in itself, fully independent of all others.
 Its executive Board has been chosen purely on the basis of interest, concern and aptitude for historic preservation.
-This non-partisan quality and its highly transparent structure, allows members and donors to trust that its decisions are in the interests of the nation as a whole on the long term, rather than specific individuals.
+This non-partisan and highly transparent structure, allows members and donors to trust that its decisions are in the interests of the nation as a whole on the long term, rather than specific groups or individuals.

 WORKS on a BUSINESS MODEL